kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 **Recovery.** One filter change, then existing machinery.
 Today `shouldIgnoreNodeUpdate` compares only `Labels` and `Spec.Taints`, so a change to `Node.Status.Conditions` never reaches the node-update worker.
-Under the gate, the filter additionally returns `false` when the `Status` of either condition differs between the old and new Node.
-Only `Status` is compared — never `LastHeartbeatTime` or `LastTransitionTime` — so heartbeats enqueue nothing and the controller sees exactly two events per shutdown: enter and exit.
+Under the gate, the filter additionally returns `false` when the `Status` of any of the three conditions differs between the old and new Node.
+Only `Status` is compared — never `LastHeartbeatTime` or `LastTransitionTime` — so heartbeats enqueue nothing and the controller sees at most three events per shutdown: enter, critical phase, and exit.
 From there the existing `syncNodeUpdate` worker does the right thing without modification.
 On exit, `NodeShouldRunDaemonPod` is `true` and no Pod is scheduled on the node, which is already an enqueue condition, and the Pod returns on the next sync.
 On enter, the running Pod is still scheduled, nothing is enqueued, and the kubelet's own termination drives the subsequent Pod events.
 Without the filter change, recovery after a reboot would only *happen* to work because the `node.kubernetes.io/not-ready` taint flips on the way through; an aborted shutdown that never goes `NotReady` (inhibitor released, kubelet clears the conditions) would leave the node without its DaemonSet Pods until an unrelated event arrived.

 **Informer ordering.** The Node condition write and the kubelet's first Pod deletion arrive on separate informers with no ordering guarantee between them.
 If a Pod-delete event is processed before the Node event carrying the conditions, `podsShouldBeOnNode` sees an unsuppressed node and creates one replacement, which the kubelet rejects and the next sync deletes.
-This is fail-open and bounded to one Pod per DaemonSet per shutdown.
-The kubelet publishes the conditions before it begins terminating Pods, and termination takes at least the Pod's grace period, so the window is narrow in practice.
+This is fail-open and bounded to one Pod per DaemonSet per condition transition: one for a non-critical DaemonSet, at the initial publish; up to two for a critical DaemonSet, whose suppression begins at the critical-phase publish.
+The kubelet publishes each condition before it begins terminating the Pods it governs, and termination takes at least the Pod's grace period, so the window is narrow in practice.
 Alpha accepts it; closing it would require a live read of the Node before every create and is not worth the API cost.

 **Expectations.** The early return that skips a create must not leave a dangling creation expectation on the controller; the implementation must ensure